-Armenian traffic cop robs bank, shoots dead security guard
+Armenian traffic cop robs bank, two killed

 Reuters was unable to reach Danielyan.

-Armenia has been on edge in recent weeks after street protests against the government prompted the resignation of the prime minister.
+Armenia has been in upheaval after street protests against the government prompted the resignation of the prime minister.

-Reporting by Hasmik Mkrtchyan; Writing by Maria Tsvetkova; Editing by Raissa Kasolowsky
+Reporting by Hasmik Mkrtchyan; Writing by Maria Tsvetkova and Margarita Antidze; Editing by Raissa Kasolowsky and Richard Balmforth